blurstudio/hab/README.md

 The cli prompt is updated while inside a hab config is active.
 It is `[URI] [cwd]` Where URI is the URI requested and cwd is the current working directory.

-## Restoring resolved configuration
+### Restoring resolved configuration

 Under normal operation hab resolves the configuration it loads each time it is run.
 This makes it easy to get updates to the configuration by re-launching hab.
-However, if you want to load the same hab configuration at a later date or on another computer it's possible a new distro version has been released or some config settings have been modified.
+However, if you want to load the same hab configuration at a later date or on another workstation it's possible a new distro version has been released or some config settings have been modified.
 For example if you submit a render job to the farm, you want every frame to render using the same hab configuration not what ever it happens to